sarajahedazad/Suzuki-manuscript-2026/README.md

 - [References](#references)

 ## Project overview   <a name="overview"></a>
-Human induced pluripotent stem cell–derived cardiomyocytes (hiPSC-CMs) change significantly as they grow.
+Human induced pluripotent stem cell-derived cardiomyocytes (hiPSC-CMs) change significantly as they grow.
 Their internal structure varies across different stages of maturation.
 In this project, our goal is to group these cells into three categories: low, medium, and high organization, based on structural features extracted from their images.

 We used a deep-learning based open-source tool called [SarcAsM](https://github.com/danihae/SarcAsM) to extract detailed structural features from each cell.
 After feature extraction, we applied K-means clustering to identify three groups in the data.
 Using the fitted K-means model and the extracted features, we then trained a decision tree to classify new samples into these groups.